technologyashands/technologyashands.github.io/_artists/noble-goods.md

 layout: artist
 ---

-Noble Goods has created this Shard Coffee Table by combining bent walnut plywood, concrete, brass.
+Noble Goods has created the Shard Table.
+This cocktail table was made by combining bent walnut plywood, concrete, brass.